Obviously WIP

 Showing the OMEMO plugin settings menu in Psi+

 This will prevent sending unencrypted messages unless you explicitly choose to - but will still allow you to do so when talking with clients that don't support OMEMO.
 This is the sanest default possible.
-Apply and leave the menu.
-Now let's try to message someone:
+In some Psi+ versions, it might also be needed to move the OMEMO fish to the message window (Toolbars, then click OMEMO and press the right arrow) so that you get a notification of whether OMEMO is active, and are able to view and approve / deny your interlocutor's fingerprints.
+Now Apply and leave the menu, and let's finally try to message someone:

 Message window in Psi, showing the OMEMO encryption toggle